 Sturdy frame for its compact and lightweight size.
-Easy set up with tools included.
-Strong enough to support as much as 800 lbs. and still fit nicely in a home gym.
+Easy setup with tools included.
+Strong enough to support as much as 800 pounds and still fit nicely in a home gym.

 No clear way to secure frame to the ground.
 May need slight adjustments to keep from wobbling.